-The School of BioSciences was formed in 2015 through the amalgamation of the School of Botany and the Departments of Genetics and Zoology thus bringing together a critical mass of 160 Academic staff and 240 Research Higher Degree students undertaking world class teaching and research in the biological sciences.
-Academics within the School are aligned to four research clusters: Ecology, Evolution and Environmental Science; Genetics, Genomics and Development; Plant Science and Computational Biology.
+The School of BioSciences at the Faculty of Science was formed in 2015 through the amalgamation of the School of Botany and the Departments of Genetics and Zoology thus bringing together a critical mass of 160 Academic staff and 240 Research Higher Degree students undertaking world class teaching and research in the biological sciences.
+Academics within the School are aligned to two research domains: Ecology and Evolution Biology and Molecular, Cellular and Developmental Biology.
 Through cross-disciplinary collaborations within the School and with external partners the School is a major recipient of grant and contract funding.